phanimoo/Python-Course/README.md

 ```

 ![Visualization of Likelihood of Top Skills for Data Roles](Python_Data_Project/Images/data_skills_percent.png)
-*Bar graphs showing the percentages of top 5 skills for the top most common data roles in the US*
+<br>*Bar graphs showing the percentages of top 5 skills for the top most common data roles in the US*

-### Insights
+### Insights into Probabilities of Top Skills appearing in Job Posts for Entry Level Data Roles

+#### Key Observations:

 1. **SQL**:
    - **High Demand Across All Roles**: SQL is a critical skill for all positions, with the highest demand in Data Engineer (68%) and Data Analyst (51%).
 Even roles like Business Analyst (48%) and Cloud Engineer (32%) show a significant need.